-Interest on the Series T2 Notes and Series T3 Bonds is includable in the gross income of the owners thereof for federal income tax purposes and is not exempt from State of Wisconsin income or franchise taxes.
-In addition, the Code contains a number of other provisions relating to the taxation of the Series T2 Notes and Series T3 Bonds (including, but not limited to, the treatment of and accounting for interest, premium, original issue discount and market discount thereon, gain from the disposition thereof and withholding tax on income there from) that may affect the taxation of certain owners, depending on their particular tax situations.
-PROSPECTIVE PURCHASERS SHOULD CONSULT THEIR TAX ADVISORS CONCERNING THE PARTICULAR FEDERAL INCOME TAX CONSEQUENCES OF THEIR OWNERSHIP OF THE Series T2 Notes and Series T3 Bonds.
+The Code contains a number of provisions relating to the taxation of the Bonds (including but not limited to the treatment of and accounting for interest, premium, original issue discount and market discount thereon, gain from the disposition thereof and withholding tax on income therefrom) that may affect the taxation of certain owners, depending on their particular tax situations.
+Prospective purchasers of the Bonds should consult their own tax advisors concerning the consequences, in their particular circumstances, under the Code and the laws of any other taxing jurisdiction, of ownership of the Bonds.